PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 Histogram Fits
 ---------------

-A very common fit type is the histogram fit. *kafe2* provides a dedicated fitting class for histogram fits, intendet to be used when datapoints are obtained from a random distribution.
+A very common fit type is the histogram fit.
+In physics experiments data is frequently histogrammed in order to reduce the data to a manageable number of bins. *kafe2* provides a dedicated fitting class for histogram fits, intendet to be used when datapoints are obtained from a random distribution.
 Especially when large numbers of datapoints are present it is more efficient to treat the data as a histogram.
 To perform a histogram fit, the datapoints have to be filled into a :py:obj:`HistContainer`.
 Then the procedure is similar to the above.
 By default, the :py:obj:`HistFit` class will use a normal distribution as model function and a poisson likelihood as cost function.
 Both can be changed using the `model_function` and